nyx-land/meltdown/README.md

 portable common lisp* (i.e. has no external dependencies).

-Meltdown trades the convenience of other systems that convert markdown to HTML by making it possible to treat markdown documents as rich CLOS objects and spare you, the user, of the pain of having to parse a bunch of raw text for whatever cool new project you're working on.
+Meltdown trades the convenience of other systems that convert markdown to HTML for maximum flexibility by making it possible to treat markdown documents as rich CLOS objects and spare you, the user, of the pain of having to parse a bunch of raw text for whatever cool new project you're working on.

+This doesn't use any fancy parsing algorithms; it's basically just a cargo-culted recursive descent parser.

 ---
 * TODO: Replace UIOP stuff